-As a company rooted in tradition, Hormel Foods has always produced wholesome, nutritious, great-tasting and safe products for consumers to enjoy.
+As part of a long-standing tradition at Hormel Foods, we have and will always be committed to producing wholesome, nutritious, great-tasting and safe products for consumers to enjoy.
 Our focus on understanding and delivering what consumers want is a primary reason why we’ve had yet another record year at Hormel Foods.
 Throughout each step of our production process — from concept generation to packaging — our focus on food safety and quality, innovation and nutritious options is unwavering.

-We understand that good nutrition is an essential consideration in daily life and that consumers are increasingly looking to purchase products that will add to their overall health and well-being.
-For example, two of our items that have seen high demand from consumers are Hormel® Natural Choice® products and Jennie-O Turkey Store® turkey burgers.
+We know that good nutrition is an essential consideration in consumers’ daily lives and they are increasingly looking to purchase products that will enhance their overall health and well-being.
+For example, two of our product lines that have seen high demand from consumers are Hormel® Natural Choice® products and Jennie-O® turkey products.
 We are committed to offering a variety of food choices that help provide energy and maintain wellness.

-Hormel Foods has more than 34 product brands in the No. 1 or No. 2 market-share position.
-For information related to our 2012 product sales and latest products, please visit our 2012 Corporate Responsibility Report.
+In fiscal year 2013, Hormel Foods had 35 product brands in the No. 1 or No. 2 market-share position.
+For information related to our 2013 product sales and latest products, please visit our 2013 Corporate Responsibility Report.

-To maintain objective oversight of food safety and quality standards, Hormel Foods facilities have been certified against the food safety standards recognized by the Global Food Safety Initiative (GFSI), an internationally recognized, third-party food safety management system.
+Maintaining an objective oversight of food safety and quality standards, Hormel Foods facilities are certified against the food safety standards recognized by the Global Food Safety Initiative (GFSI), an internationally recognized, third-party food safety management system.

-To maintain our stellar food safety record, Hormel Foods invests substantial time and resources in developing a comprehensive training program for our employees.
+In order to maintain our outstanding food safety record, Hormel Foods invests extensive time and resources developing a comprehensive training program for our employees.
 This program starts the moment an employee is hired and continues to be reinforced with ongoing food safety education relevant to his or her job responsibilities.
 This training includes Hazard Analysis and Critical Control Points (HACCP) Training, Better Process Control School, in-house Quality Control University and additional job-specific training.
 The company also provides training opportunities to key co-packers to ensure they are adhering to our strict safety standards.
 Additionally a representative from the Hormel Foods research and development team sits on the Minnesota Food Safety and Defense Task Force.

 Since 1891, the Hormel® brand has been synonymous with quality, value and innovation.
-In keeping with theses high standards, Hormel Foods has been recognized for quality, safety and employee training.
+In keeping with these high standards, Hormel Foods has been recognized for quality, safety and employee training.

 Packaging and Labeling

-More information on our packaging practices can be found in our 2012 Corporate Responsibility Report.
+More information about packaging can be found in our 2013 Corporate Responsibility Report.

 The production of the products in our diverse food portfolio requires the use of a variety of ingredients and additives.
 Advances in technology continuously drive beneficial changes in many of the ingredients that go into our products, including crop and vegetable components.

-Providing consumers with safe products is the number one priority at Hormel Foods.
-We understand that some consumers have questions about genetically modified food ingredients, more commonly referred to as genetically modified organisms (GMOs).
+Providing consumers with safe products is the No. 1 priority at Hormel Foods, and we understand that some consumers have questions about genetically modified food ingredients, more commonly referred to as genetically modified organisms (GMOs).

 The use of genetically modified ingredients is not only safe for people and our planet, but also has a number of important benefits.